apache/flink/docs/java_api_guide.md

 Execution Plans
 ---------------

-Depending on various parameters such as data size or number of machines in the cluster, Stratosphere's optimizer automatically chooses an execution strategy for your program.
-In many cases, it can be useful to know how exactly Stratosphere will execute your program.
+Depending on various parameters such as data size or number of machines in the cluster, Flink's optimizer automatically chooses an execution strategy for your program.
+In many cases, it can be useful to know how exactly Flink will execute your program.

 __Plan Visualization Tool__

-Stratosphere 0.5 comes packaged with a visualization tool for execution plans.
+Flink 0.5 comes packaged with a visualization tool for execution plans.
 The HTML document containing the visualizer is located under ```tools/planVisualizer.html```.
 It takes a JSON representation of the job execution plan and visualizes it as a graph with complete annotations of execution strategies.

 The following code shows how to print the execution plan JSON from your program: